Overview

 Throughout the course, you will explore:

-- Integrated Health Sciences, including anatomy, physiology, psychology, sociology, and occupational science.
+- Applied Health Sciences, including anatomy, physiology, psychology, sociology, and occupational science.

 - How to assess and manage occupational needs of individuals, groups and communities.